What are the best boots for Sim Racers?

 Sim Hound Racing Shoes: sole and upper detail

-Consequently, the soles of Sim Hound’s racing shoes are based on current designs typically seen in motorsport and karting shoes.
-While the sole is thin enough to ensure you can still feel the pedal, it is robust enough to absorb and dissipate most of the impact from the faceplate, which keeps your performance at its best.
+Consequently, the soles of Sim Hound’s racing shoes are based on current designs typically seen in Motorsport and karting shoes.
+The sole is thin enough to ensure you can still feel the pedal, it is robust enough to absorb and dissipate most of the impact from the faceplate, which keeps your performance at its best.
+Because of their flexibility, they’re very much like socks in that you need both hands to put them on properly and you’ll need your hands to remove them too.
+If you try to kick them off like an ordinary pair of boots, they’ll not come off and just curl up.

 The design of the heel makes it easy to roll from pedal to pedal and perform advanced racing techniques such as heel and toe shifting.
 In addition, the upper section of the shoes is constructed of lightweight, breathable, and elasticated fabric, ensuring maximum comfort even during the longest of races.